 “Before the Vipers could raise a weapon, the Senshi attacked.
 ‘Jupiter Oak Evolution!’
 Jupiter roared and hurtled a bolt of lightning at the HEAT and SAW Vipers.
 Both of them screamed as they were engulfed, electricity coursing through them, and both collapsed to the ground with a groan, twitching.”

-9. Avatar and Twilight Combine in an Orgy of Clichés
+9. Avatar and Twilight Combine in an Orgy of Clich?s

 The Halo universe is being threatened by an ancient evil, and Sonic and his superfluous friends are just kind of hanging out in it.
-You’d think that a bunch of anthropomorphized animals would be useless in a place populated entirely by deadly soldiers, and, well, you’d be right.
+You?d think that a bunch of anthropomorphized animals would be useless in a place populated entirely by deadly soldiers, and, well, you?d be right.
 Sonic and company spend most of their time getting in the way, which makes their pointless presence even more mystifying.
-Also, Amy Rose (a 12 year old girl hedgehog) is violently murdered by a space marine in one of the more disturbing scenes we’ve ever read.
-Although it’s still not as disturbing as any of the countless stories that involve her having sex.
+Also, Amy Rose (a 12 year old girl hedgehog) is violently murdered by a space marine in one of the more disturbing scenes we?ve ever read.

 “Amy attempted to punch and kick sloppily at the soldier, while 018 pointed his sword to the right.
 He then kicked Amy in the chest, throwing her into one of the walls that held a stone statue that had a fragile build to it, destroying it completely in the procedure.
 018 noticed Amy’s dress was becoming wet from the inside, and 018 realized that he might have snapped something from within her infant feeding areas.”